andretietz/retroauth/README.md

-# The Simple way of calling authenticated Requests in retrofit style
+# The simple way of calling authenticated requests in retrofit style
 ### This is a library in beta!
 Not recommended for production right now!
 ## Dependencies
 * Retrofit 1.9.0